minhdang26403/minimal-mistakes/_posts/2021-11-21-heaps-heapsort.md

 In the code above, we first store the index of a node that violates the max-heap property in $i$ and calculate the indices of its left and right child.
 Then, we use conditional checks to determine the largest element out of $A[i]$, $A[\mathrm{left}]$, and $A[\mathrm{right}]$.
 If $\mathrm{largest} = i$, meaning that the subtree rooted in the node $i$ already satisfies the max-heap property, we do not need to make any changes.
 Otherwise, we swap $A[\mathrm{largest}]$ with $A[i]$, making the node $i$ and its children follow the max-heap property.
 However, the node indexed by *largest* now has the value $A[i]$, which may make the subtree rooted at *largest* violate the max-heap property.
 Hence, we call $\text{max_heapify(A, heap_size, largest)}$ recursively on that subtree.

 In the $\text{max_heapify}$ procedure, comparing and swapping elements cost constant time.
 However, we may need to trigger many recursive calls on $\text{max_heapify}$ in case a child of a node, after being swapped, also violates the max-heap property.
 The worst case occurs when $\text{max_heapify}$ is called until it reaches the farthest leaf nodes.
 Remember that we visualize a heap as a nearly complete binary tree, in which all levels are completely filled except the lowest level.
 In addition, in this type of tree, the height of a left subtree and a right subtree differs at most one.
-Therefore, when the worst case occurs, the last level of the tree is exactly half full.
+Therefore, when the worst case occurs, the last level of the tree should be exactly half full.
 In other words, all the nodes at the bottom are located only in the left subtree because we fill the tree from left to right.
 The job here is to find an upper bound for the size of the left subtree.

 Assume that the height of the right subtree is $h$, so the height of the left subtree is $h+1$.
 As we have proved before, the number of nodes in the right and left subtree: